-Phys 1350/1450 or 2240/2340 (Introductory or General Physics) and Math 2640/2740/2840 (Calculus and Analytic Geometry), or equivalent, are required as prerequisites to advanced chemistry courses.
-Student selecting the criminalistics emphasis are required to take Biology 160 Unity of Life), and CJ 1130 (Intro to Criminal Justice) as part of their general education requirements.
+Phys 1350/1450 or 2240/2340 (Introductory or General Physics) and Math 1830 (Elementary Statistics), Math 2640/2740/2840 (Calculus and Analytic Geometry), or equivalent, are required as prerequisites to advanced chemistry courses.
+Student selecting the criminalistics emphasis are required to take Biology 1650 (Unity of Life), and CJ 1130 (Intro to Criminal Justice) as part of their general education requirements.

 A student who is considering one of the criminalistics emphases should print and review a representative 4-year plan, for either the ACS-track or the DNA-track, and then discuss it with their advisor.